Mona Vale, New South Wales: History

 The area was known as "Bongin Bongin" by Aboriginal Peoples.
 The initial land grants in the district of Pittwater were not made until April 1813, and those sections which now comprise Mona Vale, first surveyed in May 1814, were granted to Robert Campbell (1769–1846).
 These were originally part of 700 acre that extended northwards from Mona Vale to the end of Newport beach.
 Local lore suggests the name Mona Vale was chosen by Campbell in remembrance of a town bearing the same name in Scotland, however the exact location of this place remains a mystery.

 Pittwater Council, after the council chambers moved from Warriewood.
-Since then, Pittwater Council has been amalgamated with Warringah and Manly to form the Northern Beaches Council.
+Since then, Pittwater Council has been amalgamated with Warringah and Manly to form the Northern Beaches Council on the 12th of May 2016.

 Landmarks

 Mona Vale has two primary schools and a high school, an RSL club, a park, public library, golf course, hospital, a world class skate park, a bus depot, three supermarkets, and a variety of shops and businesses.
 There are also a number of pathways and walking tracks around the area.

-Mona Vale Hospital is the local public healthcare facility, which has been undergoing a process of re-development since the opening of the newly built Northern Beaches Hospital.
+Mona Vale Hospital is the local public healthcare facility, which has been undergoing a process of re-development since the opening of the newly built Northern Beaches Hospital (in nearby Frenchs Forest).